Our 2 in 1 waterproof jacket in Ventile and Climashield

 Covid-19 has caused additional production delays.

-Orders will be open this Saturday, May 9 , but deliveries will be a few days late:
+Orders will be opened this Saturday, May 9 , but deliveries will be a few days late:

 • sweatshirt: delivered from May 15,

-• jeans: delivered from May 21 ( attention, risk of significant sell out on this item )
+• jean: delivered from May 21 ( be careful, risk of significant sell-out on this item )

 • 2 in 1 jacket: delivery end of May

-You know everything !
-Our apologies for these small delays… and thank you for your support!
+You know everything!
+Our apologies for these little delays… and thank you for your support!

-And to not miss anything from this launch and the following ones, register here:
+And to not miss anything about this launch and the following ones, register here:

 LEAVE US A COMMENT Style questions, personal points of view, good tips to share?
 We validate your comment and respond to you within a few hours